-This Portuguese-speaking country, South and Central America's largest country and the world's fifth largest, is home to Rio de Janeiro's lively Carnaval festival, Copacabana and Ipanema beaches and the statue of Jesus Christ on Mount Corcovado.
+Brazil is South and Central America's largest country and the world's fifth largest.
+It's home to Rio de Janeiro's lively Carnaval festival, Copacabana and Ipanema beaches, and the statue of Jesus Christ on Mount Corcovado.

-In Chile, you'll find a long Pacific coastline, the Andes and Chilean Coast Range mountains, Easter Island, great wines and the Atacama Desert, which is the world's driest place.
+In Chile, you'll find a long Pacific coastline, the Andes and Chilean Coast Range mountains, Easter Island, great wines, and the Atacama Desert, the world's driest place.

 Colombia, bordered by the Amazon River, the Caribbean Sea, and the Pacific Ocean, is home country of Nobel Prize-winning author Gabriel Garcia Marquez and the city of Medellín, known as the “City of Eternal Spring.”

-English-speaking Guyana shares a cultural heritage with the Caribbean is covered by rainforest and its capital city of Georgetown has beautiful Dutch colonial and British architecture.
+English-speaking Guyana shares a cultural heritage with the Caribbean and is covered by rainforest.
+Its capital city of Georgetown has beautiful Dutch colonial and British architecture.

-Paraguay often called the "Heart of South America," is home to well-preserved Jesuit ruins, the vast and uninhabited Chaco plain region and Iguacu Falls, which is taller and twice as wide as Niagra Falls.
+Paraguay, often called the "Heart of South America," is home to well-preserved Jesuit ruins, the vast and uninhabited Chaco plain region, and Iguacu Falls, which is taller and twice as wide as Niagara Falls.